juliotrujilloh/news-app/README.md

-#a news app using https://newscatcherapi.com/
+A news app using https://newscatcherapi.com/